leylasrknt/HTS_Analysis/README.md

 ## 🌟 Picard Duplicate Marking Script

-Welcome to our Picard Duplicate Marking Script repository!
 This Bash script automates the removal of duplicates from your BAM files using Picard, ensuring cleaner and more accurate sequencing data for downstream analysis.

 ### What This Script Does: